 Virginia's Sentencing Guidelines.
-Felony violations of § 18.2-248.1 related to the manufacture or distribution of marijuana, § 18.2-434 related to perjury, and § 18.2-57(C) related to assaulting a law enforcement officer are currently covered by Sentencing Guidelines.
+Felony violations of § 18.2-248.1 related to the manufacture or distribution of marijuana and § 18.2-434 related to perjury are currently covered by Sentencing Guidelines.
 As new felony offenses, convictions under the proposed Code sections would not be covered by the Guidelines as the primary, or most serious, offense.
 Such convictions, however, could augment the Guidelines recommendation (as additional offenses) if the most serious offense at sentencing is covered by the Guidelines.
 The proposed felonies would not be defined as violent under § 17.1-805(C) for Guidelines purposes.
 No immediate adjustment to the Guidelines would be necessary under the proposal.
 If the proposal is enacted, the Sentencing Commission in the future would conduct detailed analyses of sentencing patterns under these provisions to determine the feasibility of adding the new felonies to the Guidelines system.